 If you cook and bake a lot, cookie recipes all start to seem the same.
-Some variation of butter, flour, sugar and eggs, with flavoring to make the cookie stand out — oatmeal and raisins, white chocolate chip and cranberry, chocolate chips and peanut butter (not that there’s anything wrong with any of these).
+Some variation of a basic dough, with flavoring to make the cookie stand out — oatmeal and chocolate chips, molasses and spices, chocolate chips and brown butter.
+These are all fine cookies – delicious cookies – cookies worth making.
 But it’s rare to see a really unique cookie recipe.

 I came across this recipe for Arnhem Girls or Arnhem Biscuits, a traditional Dutch cookie, years ago, when I lived in New York, in John Thorne’s Pot on the Fire.
-The description intrigued me – an unsweetened, yeast-leavened cookie rolled out on coarse sugar, but what really piqued my interest was the source — Roald Dahl’s Cookbook , a memoir and cookbook written by the man who wrote Charlie and the Chocolate Factory (i.e., this man knew, and loved, sweets).
+The description intrigued me, but what really piqued my interest was the source — Roald Dahl’s Cookbook , a memoir and cookbook written by the man who wrote Charlie and the Chocolate Factory (i.e., this man knew, and loved, sweets).
 Dahl described the biscuits like this:

 “It was flat and thin and oval, and crystals of sugar were embedded in the top of it.
 I took a nibble.
 I took another nibble.
 I savoured it slowly.
 I took a big bite and chewed it.
 The taste and texture were unbelieveable.
 This, I told myself, is the best biscuit I’ve ever eaten in my life.
 I ate another and another, and each one I ate only strengthened my opinion.
 They were simply marvellous.
 I cannot quite tell you why, but everything about them, the crispness, the flavour, the way they melted away down your throat made it so you couldn’t stop eating them.”